-The Office of Financial Aid is pleased to provide the following information about your Estimated offer eligibility for the 2025-26 academic year.
-This Estimated offer lists the type of BU scholarships; offered federal grants, state grants, federal work-study and/or offered federal direct student loans with the total amount for each type of assistance.
-This document serves as an informational supplement to the ESTIMATED financial aid offer notification and is intended to assist you with understanding your estimated offer.
+The Office of Financial Aid is pleased to provide the following information about your eligibility for the 2025-26 academic year.
+Your financial aid offer lists the type of grants, scholarships and loans with the total amount for each type of assistance.
+This document serves as a supplement to the financial aid notification letter and is intended to assist you with understanding your offer.